Koh-i-Noor: Afghanistan

 In 2000, the Taliban's foreign affairs spokesman, Faiz Ahmed Faiz, said the Koh-i-Noor was the legitimate property of Afghanistan, and demanded for it to be handed over to the regime.
 "The history of the diamond shows it was taken from us (Afghanistan) to India, and from there to Britain.
 We have a much better claim than the Indians", he said.
 The Afghan claim derives from Shah Shuja Durrani's memoirs, which states he surrendered the diamond to Ranjit Singh while Singh was having his son tortured in front of him, so he argued that the Maharajah of Lahore acquired the stone illegitimately.

-Possible compromises
+Proposed compromises

-Because of the quadripartite dispute over the diamond's rightful ownership, there have been various compromises suggested to bring the dispute to an end.
+Because of the disputes over the diamond's rightful ownership, there have been various compromises suggested.
 These include dividing it into four, with a piece given to each of Afghanistan, India, and Pakistan, with the final piece retained by the British Crown.
 Another suggestion is that the jewel be housed in a special museum at the Wagah border between India and Pakistan.
 However this suggestion does not cater to Afghan claims, nor the reality of current British possession.
-The British Government rejects these compromises, and has stated since the end of the British Raj that the status of the diamond is 'non-negotiable'.
+The British Government rejects these compromises, and has stated since the end of the British Raj that the status of the diamond is "non-negotiable".